 The main portion of the manuscript should start on the third page.
 It should be divided into the following sections: Introduction, Materials and Methods, Results and Discussion, Conclusion (and Recommendations or Implications if applicable), Acknowledgment (if any) and References.
 Each section may be subdivided into sub-sections.

-PARDALES J.R.JR., Y. KONO and A. YAMAUCHI.
-1992.
+Pardales JR, Konko Y & Yamauchi A. 1992.
 Epidermal cell elongation in the growth zone of sorghum seminal roots exposed to high root zone temperature.
-Plant Science 81:143-146.
+Plant Science,81:143-146.

-BACUSMO, J. L. 1986.
-Stability studies on sweetpotato.
-PhD thesis, North Carolina State University, Raleigh, USA.
+Bacusmo JL.
+1986.
+Stability studies in sweetpotato (PhD dissertation).
+North Carolina State University, Raleigh, USA.

 Illustrations and Tables

-Figures should be of good quality and should have thickness of lines and sizes of lettering and other symbols to allow reduction of their original dimensions up to 50%.
-They must not exceed the size of an A4 or a letter- size bond paper.
-Explanatory notes to tables should be indicated by superscript small letters.
-Figures and tables should be printed on separate sheets and placed after the references section (i.e. not inserted in the typed text).
-In addition, they should be provided with concise captions (above for tables and below for figures) which adequately describe their contents.
-Photographs should be submitted as high-contrast black-and-white glossy prints.
+Figures should be of good quality and should have thickness of lines and size of lettering and other symbols to allow reduction of their original dimensions up to 50%.
+They must not exceed the size of an A4 or a letter- sized bond paper; explanatory notes to tables should be indicated by superscript small letters; figures and tables should be printed on separate sheets and placed after the references section (ie not inserted in the typed text).
+In addition, they should be provided with concise captions (above for tables, and below for figures) which adequately describe their contents.
+Photographs should be submitted as high-contrast glossy prints.
 Color plates may be included if color is necessary for clarity.